-Configuration information for the core driver is stored in the Driver object in eDirectory.
-The core driver maintains component configuration information and user management information in eDirectory within a container known as the ASAM System container object.
+The core driver uses eDirectory objects to store its properties.
+Configuration information for the core driver is stored in the Driver object.
+Component configuration and user management information is stored in the ASAM System container object.

 A writable replica of the partition holding the ASAM System container must reside on the LDAP host server used by a core driver.